SwedbankPay/developer.swedbankpay.com/modules-sdks/pax-terminal/instore-solution/java.md

 Receipts are created when a payment or reversal has been completed or on the request from the terminal.
 The receipt contains both the raw customer and/or merchant data in json format.
 It also contains a preformatted printable string for each of the two.
-The preformatted receipts are localised using the locale provided in the terminal config.
+The preformatted receipts are localized using the locale provided in the terminal config.
 In the future hopefully we can take the locale from the payment response if the customer chooses a different language during the payment process.